yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/kubernetes.md

 Select the Kubernetes provider type from **Type**.
 In the case of Pivotal Container Service, this would be default to that option.

-## Configure the provider
+## Configure the cloud provider

-Take note of the following for configuring your K8s provider:
+Take note of the following for configuring your Kubernetes provider:

 - Give a meaningful name for your configuration.

 - **Service Account** provide the name of the service account which has necessary access to manage the cluster, refer to [Create cluster](../../../../deploy/kubernetes/single-zone/oss/helm-chart/#create-cluster).

-- **Kube Config** there are two ways to specify the kube config for an Availability Zone.
+- **Kube Config** there are two ways to specify the kube config for an availability zone.
   - Specify at **provider level** in the provider form as shown above.
-If specified, this config file will be used for all AZ's in all regions.
+If specified, this configuration file will be used for all availability zones in all regions.
   - Specify at **zone level** inside of the region form as described below, this is especially needed for **multi-az** or **multi-region** deployments.

 - **Image Registry** specifies where to pull YugabyteDB image from leave this to default, unless you are hosting the registry on your end.